 The app also recommends items to consumers by evaluating their shopping patterns and search history.
 It is worth noting that the ease of using the Starbucks app has been so profound since it was launched in 2011.
-In fact, more than 20 percent of all Starbucks transactions are now being made via the app.
+In fact, more than 20% of all Starbucks transactions are now being made via the app.
 The app is also available on all major mobile OS platforms to ensure optimum coverage.

 Did you know Starbucks is one of the most socially conscious businesses in the world?
 They have also used their brand to act as social activists at local and international levels.
 Starbucks is proudly LGBT-friendly and has built its stores as safe havens for people of all preferences.
 Many brands are now trying to break this line, but they often remain impartial on genuinely divisive topics.
 Starbucks also annually donates millions of dollars to refugees and migrants for humanitarian efforts worldwide, such as the Syrian crisis of 2015.

 Starbucks has also introduced an effort to integrate 10,000 military veterans into its workforce, a move that has been applauded nationwide.
 In short, Starbucks is socially conscious and does its best to impact the nation and the planet at large.

-Starbucks marketing strategy is complex.
-Just like their premium coffee – their marketing mix of social media channels and loyalty program produces great results.
-It is a branding powerhouse with a massive marketing budget, but they do the right thing.
+Starbucks’ marketing strategy is complex.
+Just like their premium coffee – their marketing mix of social media channels and loyalty programs produces great results.
+They are a branding powerhouse with a massive marketing budget, but they do the right thing.
 An organization must ensure that its social media activity is reflective of its objectives, vision, and goods.
-By engaging consumers via social media, advertising, and referral services, sales, and revenue would certainly be increased.
-Be easy, be available to your demographics through the most open means of communication they have.
+By engaging consumers via social media, advertising, and referral services, sales and revenue would certainly increase.
+Be easy and be available to your demographics through the most open means of communication they have.